Further Awards or Honours

 • Invited Talk at AAAI 2021

-in their New Faculty Highlights Invited Speaker Program, which highligts AI researchers who have just begun careers as new faculty members (or the equivalent in industry).
+in their New Faculty Highlights Invited Speaker Program, which highlights AI researchers who have just begun careers as new faculty members (or the equivalent in industry).
 I presented an overview of my work until then.
 Video presentation.
 List of all presentations by all speakers

 • Cooperation Award: Science – Economy 2019